 You can reach Dr. Randolph's office by calling 617-573-4115.

-Based at the South Suburban Center for Otolaryngology of Massachusetts Eye and Ear in Quincy, Paul M. Konowitz, M.D., F.A.C.S. has a primary clinical interest that involves surgery of the thyroid and parathyroid glands with intraoperative recurrent laryngeal nerve monitoring.
+Based at the South Suburban Center for Otolaryngology of Mass.
+Eye and Ear, Quincy, Paul M. Konowitz, M.D., FACS, the Associate Director of the Division, has a primary clinical interest that involves surgery of the thyroid and parathyroid glands with intraoperative recurrent laryngeal nerve monitoring.
 He has travelled to Kenya and India with Dr. Randolph to perform thyroid surgery and to teach local physicians.
-His surgical volume has contributed significantly to the recent milestone of over 3,000 thyroid surgical procedures being performed using intraoperative nerve monitoring by members of the thyroid division.
-With Dr. Randolph, he co-founded the Boston Thyroid Club in 2013 and serves as its co-director.
+His surgical volume has contributed significantly to the recent milestone of over 3,000 thyroid surgical procedures being performed using intraoperative nerve monitoring by members of the Thyroid Division.
+With Dr. Randolph, he co-founded the Boston Thyroid Club in 2013 and serves as its Co-Director.
 In 2011 he was awarded the William W. Montgomery teaching award for his many years of teaching thyroid and parathyroid surgery to Harvard Otolaryngology residents.
-He co-founded and serves as co-director of an innovative teaching program at Massachuseets Eye and Ear, Quality, Humanism, and Professionalism (QHP), dedicted to ongoing post-graduate education for practicing physicians, as well as those in training on these important themes.
+He co-founded and serves as Co-Director of an innovative teaching program at Mass.
+Eye and Ear, Quality, Humanism, and Professionalism (QHP), dedicated to ongoing post-graduate education for practicing physicians, as well as those in training on these important themes.
 His most recent publication described a new program to teach empathy to otolaryngology residents.
-He serves as Medical Director for the South Suburban Center for Otolaryngology at Massachusetts Eye and Ear with offices in Quincy, East Bridgewater, Milton, Weymouth, and Duxbury.
-Additionally, he is the medical director for Otolaryngology Network Development for Massachusetts Eye and Ear.
+He serves as Medical Director for the South Suburban Center for Otolaryngology at Mass.
+Eye and Ear with offices in Quincy, East Bridgewater, Milton, Weymouth, and Duxbury.
+Additionally, he is the Medical Director of the Otolaryngology Network Development for Mass.
+Eye and Ear.